 To be clear, this calendar is not everything you will ever need for your social media work, it’s a first step to better managing your accounts.

 There are a lot of articles and blogs and so on out there about how you can, or ‘should’, be doing x, y, and z with social media – like posting more video, going live, monitoring your stats, etc. I’m not saying they’re wrong, but realistically, you’ve got to build up to it!
 Once I started managing social media accounts and entered the labyrinth of social media advice, it was like information overload!
 If you’re looking to do more with your organisation’s social media, but have found the volume of information and advice overwhelming, I know what you’re feeling, I’ve been there!

 Which is why, for now, we’re starting with this calendar, it’s a first step that you can take.
 We’ll be following this up with more blogs, training, and of course, more calendars.

 Download your free calendar for this month, use it, and let us know what you think.

 We really hope you’ll find this calendar useful.
-We gave the January calendar to everyone as a free sample, but once you’ve come to the end of the month it’s still not over, because you can keep getting free calendars every month – all you have to do to get it is subscribe to our newsletter mailing list.
+We gave the January calendar to everyone as a free sample, but once you’ve come to the end of the month it’s still not over, because you can keep getting free calendars every month – all you have to do to get it is subscribe.
 Sounds simple, right?
 Well, it is!
 And, we think you’ll really like the newsletter too – it’s full of our latest blogs, tips, polls, and digital and third sector news.